A) Jesus’ death—the ransom for us

 Here, Paul describes Jesus as the “mercy-seat” (according to J.N.
 Darby’s 1890 translation of the New Testament), in Greek “hilasterion”.
 This is a reference to the cover of the Ark of the Covenant which, in the Old Testament ritual, was the place where the High Priest sprinkled the blood of the goat slaughtered as a sin offering on the Day of Atonement (compare Leviticus 16:15-16).
 Luther called this cover a “Gnadenstuhl”, i.e. mercy-seat.
 The sprinkling of blood on this cover symbolised the reconciliation brought about by God’s forgiveness offered to Israel.

-So the text of Romans 3:25-26a describes how God appointed Jesus as the place of encounter with God – His self-revelation – and as the reconciliation which is effective through the power of his devoted life, that is, through his blood.
+So the text of Romans 3:25–26a describes how God appointed Jesus as the place of encounter with God—His self-revelation—and as the reconciliation which is effective through the power of his devoted life, that is, through his blood.
 Through Jesus’ death and resurrection God has shown himself to be the one who meets with us and reconciles us.

-Therefore, since we have a great high priest who has passed through the heavens, Jesus the Son of God, let us hold fast our confession.
-For we do not have a high priest who cannot sympathize with our weaknesses, but One who has been tempted in all things as we are, yet without sin.
-Therefore let us draw near with confidence to the throne of grace, so that we may receive mercy and find grace to help in time of need.
-(Hebrews 4:14-16)
+Since then we have a great high priest who has passed through the heavens, Jesus, the Son of God, let us hold fast our confession.
+For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin.
+Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.
+(Hebrews 4:14–16)

 In the New Testament the various aspects of the Jewish rituals of the Day of Atonement are applied figuratively to Jesus.
 So, depicting him as a High Priest, a sacrifice, and even a mercy-seat expresses that we have been reconciled to God through him, while also revealing that we should not take any of these passages too literally.

-Interestingly, the New Testament does not utilise the analogy – which some have used – of comparing Jesus with the goat that was driven into the desert after the High Priest had “put” the sins of the nation on it (Leviticus 16:21-22).
+Interestingly, the New Testament does not utilise the analogy—which some have used—of comparing Jesus with the goat that was driven into the desert after the High Priest had “put” the sins of the nation on it (Leviticus 16:21–22).
 In the Old Testament too, reconciliation was brought about through the sacrificed goat, not through the goat sent into the desert.
 This goat “for Azazel” (Leviticus 16:8) illustrates the removal of sins, nothing more.
 Jesus is not our scapegoat; he is our Priest and Lord.

-Supplement 1: The blood of Jesus
+Supplement 1: The Blood of Jesus

 At the institution of the Lord’s Supper, Jesus spoke of his “blood of the covenant, which is poured out for many for the forgiveness of sins”.
 (Matthew 26:28).
 In keeping with his example, there are many passages in the writings of the apostles that also refer to the blood of Jesus, such as the following:

-In Him we have redemption through His blood, the forgiveness of our trespasses, according to the riches of His grace… (Ephesians 1:7)
+In him we have redemption through his blood, the forgiveness of our trespasses, according to the riches of his grace.… (Ephesians 1:7)

-… having made peace through the blood of His cross.
+…making peace by the blood of his cross.
 (Colossians 1:20)

 Two Old Testament passages can help clarify this point:

 For the life of every creature is its blood: its blood is its life.
 Therefore I have said to the people of Israel, You shall not eat the blood of any creature, for the life of every creature is its blood.
 Whoever eats it shall be cut off.
-(ESV) (Leviticus 17:14)
+(Leviticus 17:14)

 Neither of these passages speak about the blood of humans, but the blood of animals.
 The reason given for the Old Testament prohibition of eating blood is that the life of every creature is in its blood.
 That is to say, that the blood is its life (or its life force or vitality).
 This relationship between blood and life probably forms the basis for the understanding of blood in the Old Testament sacrifices.
 A sacrifice is an expression of a person’s desire to give God his very best, that is, his life.
 The purpose of animal sacrifices was not to have an animal killed instead of the sinner himself, but for a person to give God the very best he can.
-To the creator of all life, something of that life was given back.[6]
+To the creator of all life, something of that life was given back.6

 This thought helps us to understand the value of the blood of Jesus.
 His blood represents his life, which he gave for us.
 He shed his blood, that is to say, he gave himself completely for us, to the point of death.
 Through his devotion we have forgiveness, we have been cleansed and he gives us the strength to overcome.